chrper80/Milestone-project2/README.md

 #### Warning

-3: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).*Check with mentor*
+3: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).*The official CI document states i don´t have to worry about this*

-2: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *Check with mentor*
+2: 'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *The official CI document states i don´t have to worry about this*

-1: 'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *Check with mentor*
+1: 'object short notation' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). *My mentor says i don´t have to worry about this*

-1: Do not use 'new' for side effects. *Check with mentor*
+1: Do not use 'new' for side effects. *Not my code, so mentor says don´t worry about this*

 4: missing semicolon. *I fixed those.*

-It also gives me that there are 10 unused variables, but that is because i use jQuery in the function.
+It also gives me that there are 10 unused variables.
+It´s when i use jQuery.
+My mentor says i don´t have to worry about those.

 ### Lighthouse